BrettMarkland-Sanchez/code-quiz/README.md

 # bms-wk-4-hw
 ## 04 Web APIs: Code Quiz

-The goal of this Coding Bootcamp project is to create a JavaScript coding quiz modeled after multiple-choice questions that might be asked in an interview setting.
+The goal of this Coding Bootcamp assignment is to create a JavaScript coding quiz modeled after multiple-choice questions that might be asked in an interview setting.

 Success is determined based on the following acceptance criteria: